ManageIQ/manageiq.org/source/blog/2014-10-02-jason-frey-fryguy-podcast-design-summit-fleecing-security-and-plugability.html.md

 ---
 title: Jason Frey Podcast - Design Summit, Fleecing, Security, and Plugability
 author: johnmark
-date: 2014-10-02 15:44:09
+date: 2014-10-02 15:44 UTC
-tags: design summit, fleecing, shellshock, heartbleed, fryguy
-comments: true
-published: true
+tags:
+- design summit
+- fleecing
+- shellshock
+- heartbleed
+- fryguy
+- cloud security
 ---

 [Jason Frey](http://twitter.com/fryguy9) is a long-time contributor and architect to the ManageIQ / CloudForms world.
 If you want to know anything about ManageIQ, he's your guy.
 Watch and learn from the following video: